Articular cartilage surgery (chondroplasty)

-There are two types of cartilage in the knee – the thick, rubbery pads of cartilage known as the menisci and the cartilage that coats the ends of the bones in the joint, known as articular cartilage.
+There are two types of cartilage in the knee – the thick, rubbery pads of cartilage known as the menisci and the cartilage that coats the end surfaces of the bones in the joint, known as articular cartilage.

 Like the meniscus, articular cartilage can get damaged as a result of injury or diseases such as arthritis.

-If articular cartilage is torn or damaged, the ragged edges can catch within the joint, causing stiffness, pain and swelling.
+If articular cartilage is torn or damaged, the ragged edges can catch within the joint, causing stiffness, pain and swelling, locking, and giving way.

-Chondroplasty involves smoothing the surface of the articular cartilage by either shaving the articular cartilage or treating it with a radio frequency probe.
+Chondroplasty involves smoothing the surface of the articular cartilage by either shaving the articular cartilage, making drill holes into the defect in the cartilage to generate fibrocartilage, or treating it with a radio frequency probe.
 This allows the surfaces to move with less friction or irritation.

 The surgery is carried out through keyhole surgery (arthroscopically).

-It is usually carried out under general anaesthetic, which means you'll be asleep.
-The operation takes about 30 minutes.
+It is usually carried out under general anaesthetic, which means you’ll be asleep.
+The operation takes about 30 to 60 minutes.

 Your surgeon will make a number of small cuts on your knee, and insert a tiny telescopic camera and small surgical instruments.
 This means your surgeon carry out the operation using a monitor.

-The articular cartilage is either cut away or shaved until the surface is smooth.
-Your surgeon will close the area with surgical tape or dissolvable stitches.
+The articular cartilage is either cut away, shaved until the surface is smooth, or drilled with holes in order to generate fibrocartilage.
+Your surgeon will close the area with surgical sutures/clips or dissolvable stitches.

 You should be able to return home on the day of the operation and begin putting some weight on your leg immediately.

-You will need to use crutches for a few days after surgery and might need to ice your knee if it is still swollen.
+You will need to use crutches from a few days to six weeks after surgery and might need to ice your knee if it is still swollen.
 Any pain should be manageable with over-the-counter painkillers.

-You'll need to keep your wounds dry for 48 hours after the operation to help with healing.
+You’ll need to keep your wounds dry for up to 14 days after the operation to help with healing.

-If you have a desk job, you may be able to return to work within one to two days.
+If you have a desk job, you may be able to return to work within a few days.
 Those with more active jobs may take longer to recover.

-You will be given some exercises to help strengthen your knee, and may be referred to a physiotherapist.
-You should be able to return to sports or exercise after about four to six weeks.
+You will be given some exercises to help strengthen your knee and the surrounding structures, and may be referred to a physiotherapist.
+You should be able to return to sports or exercise after about six to twelve weeks.